How Does LendingTree Get Paid?

 • Modest rewards on non-travel purchases

-While the Southwest® Rapid Rewards® Premier Business Credit Card offers more points per $1 spent on Southwest purchases, cardholders only earn 1 point per $1 spent in other popular business spending categories, such as dining, office supplies and wireless services.
+The Southwest® Rapid Rewards® Premier Business Credit Card only offers 1 point per $1 spent in other popular business spending categories, such as dining, office supplies and wireless services.

 • Limited redemption options

-If you prefer to fly many different airlines, or if your seeking to earn rewards for an international trip, this is not the card for you.
+If you prefer to fly many different airlines, or if you’re seeking to earn rewards for an international trip, this is not the card for you.
 You’re restricted to redeeming points on Southwest Airlines if you want to get a good return on them.
-And, while Southwest has a great domestic flight network, it’s international routes are limited.
-Also, since Southwest has no airline partners, you can’t travel anywhere beyond its flight network.
+And while Southwest has a great domestic flight network, its international routes are limited with only two airline partners: Icelandair and China Airlines.

 For more flexible options, you’re better off with a general travel card, like the Ink Business Preferred® Credit Card, that lets you redeem points for travel on any airline.